swcarpentry/DEPRECATED-boot-camps/testing/Writing.md

     except ValueError:
         assert True

 This is like catching a runtime error.
 If an exception is raised then our test passes (`assert True`), else if no exception is raised, it fails.
+Alternatively, we can use `assert_raises` from `nose`,

+    from nose.tools import assert_raises

+    def test_123():
+        assert_raises(ValueError, calculate_weight, 123)

+The assert fails if the named exception is *not* raised.

 One other test we could do is `calculate_weight('GATCX')` for which we can add another runtime test,